 They will happily turn their hand to just about anything, effortlessly balancing detail, dynamics and rhythm.
 They're a comfy fit too and offer good isolation from the outside world.
 The remote is one-button, so there's no volume control, but it does mean these buds will play nicely with both Android and iOS devices.

 Want the best Sony headphones for those on a budget?
 Look no further.

-Some of the headline features aren't that impressive – the Virtual Surround Sound is distinctly average and 3D audio is only available on a handful of games – but the sound quality on offer more than makes up for this.
-They sound exciting, with impressive clarity, loads of detail and nicely defined bass.
-You'll struggle to find a better-sounding gaming headset.
+Some of the headline features aren't hugely impressive – the Virtual Surround Sound is distinctly average and basic 3D audio is only available on a handful of games – but the sound quality on offer more than makes up for this.

 Read the full Sony PlayStation Platinum Wireless Headset review